Supported Independent Living (SIL) Funding Explained

 Finally, the provider will submit the roster of care to the NDIA, who will consider the application.
 Once it's been approved and the funding level has been confirmed, the participant's NDIS plan will be updated.

-What Factors Affect a Participant’s SIL Quote & NDIS Funding Level?
+Factors Influencing SIL Quotes & NDIS Funding Levels

-The NDIA will allocate funding that corresponds with the amount of support it believes the participant needs.
+The NDIA allocates funding based on the participant's assessed support needs.
 It reaches this decision based on the submitted roster of care and any evidence provided by medical professionals.

 The NDIS price guide lays out how much providers can charge for each of these services.
 These prices will also determine the SIL quote allocated by the NDIA.